Who among the following is not a Booker Prize winner?

 What is the Booker Prize?

 The Booker Prize, now officially known as the Booker Prize for Fiction, is an annual literary award presented to the best original novel written in the English language and published in the United Kingdom.
-It aims to recognize exceptional literary works and promote the art of fiction.
+It aims to recognize exceptional literary works and promote the art of fiction writing.

 Who are some renowned Booker Prize winners?